mohsenrahmanikivi/envimo401_chassis/README.md

 ## Modified Package to be Compatible with Humble
 These is the ROS1 and ROS2 packages for Segway chassis 100, 200, and 400 series.

+## ROS2 hints
+1. Remove the ROS folder.
+2. Build the package.
+3. Add the external library to the environment.

 <p align="center">
   <img src="./Pictures/segway-robotics_logo.png" width="25%" />
 </p>